cherrypy/cherrypy/sphinx/source/appendix/faq.rst

 :A: Set the config entry `server.socket_host` to either your server name/IP,
     or to '0.0.0.0' to listen on all interfaces.
-    See :mod:`cherrypy.lib._cpserver` for more details.
+    See :mod:`cherrypy.lib.server` for more details.

 :Q: How do I serve URL's with dots in them, like "/path/to/report.xml"?